timcrutchley/NodeJS-Exercise-1/README.md

 It is asynchronous, single threaded.
 It can run tens of thousands of connections on one thread.
 This allows for efficiency and scalability.
 However, it is not ideal for CPU intensive actions.

 **NODES EVENT LOOP**
+*Subject should be looked up and more detail noted*

 EventEmitter Class is used to bind events & listeners